Afghan Turkestan

-Afghan Turkestan (Note: ترکستان افغان) is a region in northern Afghanistan, on the border with the former Soviet republics of Turkmenistan, Uzbekistan, and Tajikistan.
+Afghan Turkestan (Note: ترکستان افغان) is a region in northern Afghanistan, on the border with the countries of Turkmenistan, Uzbekistan, and Tajikistan.
 In the 19th century, there was a province in Afghanistan named Turkestan with Mazar-e Sharif as provincial capital.
 The province incorporated the territories of the present-day provinces of Balkh, Kunduz, Jowzjan, Sar-e Pol, and Faryab.
 In 1890, Qataghan-Badakhshan Province was separated from Turkestan Province.
-It was later abolished by Abdur Rahman.
+It was later abolished by Emir Habibullah Khan.

 The whole territory of Afghan Turkestan, from the junction of the Kokcha river with the Amu Darya on the north-east to the province of Herat on the south-west, was some 500 mi in length, with an average width from the Russian frontier to the Hindu Kush of 183 km.
 It thus comprised about 147,000 km^{2} (57,000 sq mi) or roughly two-ninths of the former Kingdom of Afghanistan.